singhhp1069/spunky/readme.md

-  create-nft    Create a new NFT (create a new NFT) update-nft    Update a NFT (update the NFT metainfo only by the creator, If the ownership changed then creator can't update NFT) transfer-nft  Broadcast message transferNFT (transferring the ownership of the NFT)
+  create-nft    Create a new NFT (create a new NFT) update-nft    Update a NFT (update the NFT metainfo only by the creator, If the ownership changed then creator can't update NFT) transfer-nft  Broadcast message transferNFT (transferring the ownership of the NFT) create-rewards Create a new Rewards (lock a balance to module with a milestone and first one to achieve the milestone can claim the reward) delete-rewards Delete a Rewards by id (creator can delete the reward only if it was not claimed and the balance will revert back to the creator) claim-reward   Broadcast message ClaimReward (User can claim for reward if they are the first one to achieve the milestone)
 ```